Russian Academy of Sciences

 Payanch

-(pAyanx, Piankh) in the printed volume of the proceedings.
+(pAyanx, Piankh) in the printed volume of the procedings.
 The Dynasty of Payanch was a true family

 dynasty with power passing from father to son, or brother to brother with rule over Upper Egypt between ca.

 1070 and 945 BCE.
-In spite of close and important blood relationships with the 21st Dynasty kings in Tanis,
+In spite of close and important blood relationships with the 21st Dynasty "Official" kings

-such an unbroken direct family succession there is questionable.
-Thus, we propose that henceforth the
+in Tanis, such an unbroken direct family succession in Tanis is questionable.
+Thus, we propose that

-Following are the images listed in the Proceedings, pp. 214-15, giving proof of original white background.
+Following are the images listed in the Proceedings, pp. 214-15, giving proof of original white backgrounds.
 All

-unquestionable proof of the claims made here.
+of the claims made here.
 Click on images for larger versions.
+The photographs were made under very poor

 The clear draughtsman's lines on white gesso are